jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 There is a big ad.
 In Japanese and another language.

 America.
 A city across the ocean burned to the ground—San Francisco.
 They must rebuild.
-Wages we do not believe.
-We could stay.
+Wages so high we do not believe.
+We could stay and help build Japan.
 But now my husband wants to go.

 We cross the ocean to start again.

-The city is half gone.
-It looks like a forest after a fire.
-The buildings still standing are burnt and black.
-But these Americans are already rebuilding.
+San Francisco did burn to the ground.
+It is ash like after a forest fire.
+Any building still standing is burnt out and black.

+These Americans are already rebuilding it.
+Like the seedlings of the forest.

 A new wall of paper, more job ads, the same colors.
 There is so much work.
-We find a room, then the next day, the next job.

 We have sleeping quarters.
 We prepare our meals with our countrymen.
 We are told "They don't like giving us the good jobs.
 But there's so much work here now, maybe they will."

 We take a few days to get settled.
 To understand the area.
 To meet people.
-We see, in the alley below, something moves.
+As we discuss our options, we hear in the alley below, something moves.
 Its paws quick and careful, reaching inside a crate.
-I ask what it is "a raccoon", very crafty, it learns well and finds food anywhere in the city.
+I ask a new friend what it is.

+"A raccoon.
+Very crafty—it learns well and finds food anywhere in the city."

-We like this animal.
-My husband and I enjoy giving it food inside of puzzles, and each night it gets the food.
+My husband and I hide food for it.
+And each night it finds a way to eat.

-Finally, we go to the job board.
+We go to the job board.
 I see the ad immediately *Pipefitters.
-Pressurized water fire suppression.*
+Pressurized water fire suppression.
+Make San Francisco FIRE PROOF.*

 We find the recruiter.
 He looks at us, unsure.
 Asks if we have done such work.